vidweststudios/vidweststudios.github.io/README.md

-# vidweststudios.github.io
+# Vidwest Studios
-Vidwest Studios.
 Columbia's one and only community media center.